KeyanSong/431-2018/homework/README.md

 ## Logistics

-You will turn in your Assignments using the Canvas system at https://canvas.case.edu.
+You will turn in your Homework using the Canvas system at https://canvas.case.edu.
 You will submit both your Markdown file, and an HTML document built from that R Markdown file through Canvas.
 Our preference in 431 is an HTML submission, even though it is possible to generate Word or PDF versions, as well.

 - The course’s primary listing on Canvas is PQHS 431, but students in CRSP 431 and MPHP 431 should find the same information.
 - The Canvas link to post your responses for each new Homework assignment will appear a day or two after the deadline for the preceding assignment has passed.